 4. Budgets – Does the department or project have enough budget for this?

-5. Coding – Has the buyer chosen the right coding for the finance system?
+5. Coding – Has the buyer chosen the correct coding for the finance system?

-A good approval process will show the approver all of the above information either on an email, on an application or on a mobile app.
+A good approval process will send the approver all of the above information via email, application, or mobile app.
 The approver can then decide to approve or reject the request.

 How many people should approve?

-As a rule of thumb, the more expensive an item requested, the more people will be involved in the sign off.
-If the requestor wants to buy office stationary for £200 and buys this every month then perhaps just their line manager will sign off on this and click the approve button.
+As a rule of thumb, the more expensive an item is requested, the more people will be involved in the sign-off.
+If the requestor wants to buy office stationery for £200 and buys this every month, then perhaps their line manager will sign off on this and click the approve button.
 If on the other hand, a director wants to buy a new Tesla for £130K then multiple people, including the board will want to sign off and approve.
 The most important part here is transparency.
 Should a higher authority – investors or trustees scrutinise this purchase, the audit trail should be there for all to see.

 When to start using PR’s?

-As an organisation grows, it becomes more important to add structure and control to every part of the business.
-You can start off shouting across the small office “Ok if I put a stationary order in?” but this starts to fail when you have multiple people now wanting to buy things and potentially spending the company’s money.
+As an organisation grows, adding structure and control to every part of the business becomes more important.
+You can start shouting across the small office, “Ok if I put a stationary order in?” but this starts to fail when multiple people want to buy things and potentially spend the company’s money.
 Any organisation can introduce a PR system and will know when it’s time.
-Tell tale signs that it’s time:
+Telltale signs that it’s time:

-1. The Finance director is extremely annoyed because they have an invoice for something they never knew anything about.
+1. The Finance Director is extremely annoyed because they have an invoice for something they never knew about.

-So to avoid surprises and to get in control, get a PR system to control costs and get better visibility of all committed spend.
+So, to avoid surprises and feel in control, get a PR system to control costs and improve the visibility of all committed spending.

 Previous